peteroupc/peteroupc.github.io/randextract.md

 Algorithm M in fact works in a surprisingly broad range of cases; for more, see the [**appendix**](#Appendix).

 Pae (2005\)[^7] and (Pae and Loui 2006\)[^8] characterize _extracting functions_.
-Informally, an _extracting function_ is a function that maps a fixed number of digits to a variable number of bits such that, whenever the input has a given number of ones, twos, etc., every output bit-string of a given length is as likely to occur as every other output bit-string of that length, regardless of the input's probability of zero or one.[^9]  Among others, von Neumann's extractor and the one by Peres (1992\)[^10] are extracting functions.
+Informally, an _extracting function_ is a function that maps a fixed number of digits to a variable number of bits such that, whenever the input has a given number of ones, twos, etc., every output bit-string of a given length occurs with the same probability as every other output bit-string of that length, regardless of the input's probability of zero or one.[^9]  Among others, von Neumann's extractor and the one by Peres (1992\)[^10] are extracting functions.
 The Peres extractor takes a list of bits (zeros and ones generated from a "coin" with a given probability of heads) as input and is described as follows:

 1. Create two empty lists named U and V. Then, while two or more bits remain in the input:
     1. If the next two bits are 0/0, append 0 to U and 0 to V.